Helping Clients Lead the Volume-to-Value (V2V) Transition

-We offer stakeholder engagement experts who are thought and practice leaders in (1) U.S. healthcare and health plan navigation services, (2) Plain Language support services for improved health literacy, and (3) referral services to community care, healthcare, and self-care resources (toward more favorable social determinants of health [SDoHs]).
+We offer stakeholder engagement experts who are thought and practice leaders in (1) U.S. healthcare and health plan navigation services; (2) health literacy, plain language, and culturally competent (HL/PL/CC) support services for improved patient self-efficacy; and (3) referral services to community care, healthcare, and self-care resources.

 To ensure your solutions are evidence-based, we (1) compile and evaluate scientific, technical, and medical (STM) literature; (2) identify and engage the right key opinion leaders (KOLs) and subject matter experts (SMEs); and (3) develop persuasive and empowering content optimized for decision-making audiences (e.g., policymakers, payers, purchasers, providers, and patients).

 To ensure your solutions are value-delivering, we (1) measure the incidence, prevalence, and cost of the conditions you address, using insurance claims analytics (where available); (2) pilot-test and then standardize your approach for scalability and salability; and (3) establish achievable and quality-assured guarantees around performance, outcomes, and impacts.

 To ensure your solutions are revenue-generating, we (1) characterize and prioritize policymakers, payers, purchasers, providers, and patients for market influence and impact; (2) pilot-test and then standardize persuasive communications to support favorable purchasing, reimbursement, and/or contracting decisions; and (3) measure and continuously improve performance, outcomes, and impacts over time.